kumkum1121/Fee-Management/README.md

     User-friendly interface for managing student records and fee transactions.
     Seamless integration with a MySQL database for efficient data storage and retrieval.
     Implemented functionalities for adding, editing, and deleting student information.
-    Secure login system to ensure data privacy and access control.

 Installation: